 Client B, who signed a similar Oracle ULA same price but only for 2 years.
 They had a well thought out plan on how to roll out as much Oracle SW as possible, deploy in virtualized environments.
 Once their certification was complete, they ended up with 3100 CPUs.
 Which has a list price value of 147 million $ and effective discount was 98.8%.

-I help companies like Client B, if you want to know more you can contact me here
+We help companies like Client B, if you want to our help, schedule an consultation.

 We believe that client B is very unlikely of having to buy any further Oracle SW.
 What they undertook soon after the Oracle ULA was complete, was an optimization project.